Areas of practice

 What resources does the RCSLT have to support me in my role as an assistant?

 The RCSLT is developing a range of resources to support assistants and support workers within their role.
-For more information please see this link.
+See our project page to find out about our work in this area.

 Where can I find out more information about my role as an SLT when working in/for a school?